git clone https://github.com/openliberty/guide-openshift-codeready-containers.git

 commands, run the following command to see instructions on how to configure your PATH:

-The resulting output differs based on your OS and environment, but you should get an output similar to the following:
+The resulting output differs based on your OS and environment, but the output is similar to the following example:

 WINDOWS